Winfred7/FormAStory/README.md

 # FormAStory
-Testing knowledge of html forms.
+Testing knowledge on html forms.
 A Codecademy project